mjturi/AIClubWorkshopsSpring21/workshop3/ObjectDetection.md

 cap = cv2.VideoCapture(args["video"])
 ```

-This will go and allow us to process the video.
+This allows us to process the video.
 Here we pass in the video argument we require using the argparser library we previously implemented.
 We did this because it allows us to quickly change the video we want to process without directly changing the code.

 # Processing Every Frame
 The way in which we detect objects on a video is by running YOLO on every frame and visually diplaying our results.
 In this section we will be working inside an infinite while loop.
 This will allow us to go frame by frame running our results.